shrop/os-app-configs/shrop-macbookair.md

 * Show these items on the desktop: all
 * New Finder windows show: ~/Dropbox
+* Sidebar:
-* Sidebar: Check "Hard disks"
+ * Check "Hard disks"
+ * Check myhomefolder
+ * Uncheck "AirDrop"
+ * Uncheck "All My Files"
+ * Uncheck "Documents"
+ * Uncheck "Movies"
+ * Uncheck "Music"
+ * Uncheck "Pictures"
+ * Uncheck "iDisk"
+ * Sidebar order for favorites should be: Dropbox, myhomefolder, Desktop, Downloads and Applications
 * Uncheck "Show warnings before changing an extension"
 * Uncheck "Show warnings before emptying the Trash"
 * When performing a search: Search the Current Folder